JeroenKnoops/fsf2017/README.md

 ### Terraform
 Rating: :star: :star:

-We love the Terraform frawork of HashiCorp but the talk not as good as we hopped, nothing new.
+We love the Terraform frawork of HashiCorp but the talk not as good as we hoped, nothing new.
 The speaker Anton ([@antonbabenko](https://twitter.com/antonbabenko)) is an expert and topic an also maintains some great [Terraform modules](https://github.com/terraform-community-modules).

 ### Migrating an existing service to serverless
 Rating: :star: :star:

-For us a standard talk by Marcia ([@mavi888uy](https://twitter.com/mavi888uy))about migrating an existing monolitic applicaton to smaller components.
+For us a standard talk by Marcia ([@mavi888uy](https://twitter.com/mavi888uy)) about migrating an existing monolitic applicaton to smaller components.
 We loved all the (angry) birds flying around.

 ### Defending the human network
 Rating: :star: :star: :star: :star: